-On the first day of class, before diving into the details of renewable energy technology, my professor, a very inquisitive, experienced, and energetic guy, asked us to discuss the concepts of ideology and reality.
+On the first day of my Renewable Energy Systems course before diving into the details of renewable energy technology, my professor, a very inquisitive, experienced, and energetic guy, asked us to discuss the concepts of ideology and reality.
 How does an idea or goal come to be accepted by a society?
 Why?

 In the U.S., and especially in my coal-burning state, the discourse surrounding energy issues often comes back to ideas of what is “realistic.”
 Those stuck to the status quo, lukewarm environmentalists, and fossil fuel fanatics alike will employ the term to undermine the possibility and importance of transforming our energy mix.
 “It’s just not realistic, not now,” they’ll say in response to ideas of a sun, wind, wave-powered society.

 I never quite know how to respond, not because there aren’t answers but because there are too many to choose from.
 Should we talk about financial feasibility, raising points of public-private-partnerships, pay-back times, government subsidies?
 Should I send them a portfolio of peer-reviewed articles?
 Pull up the websites for commercially-available technologies?
 Launch into a history of the social, political, violent, and economic ills the fossil fuel industry has bred?

 Throughout these past weeks in Denmark (and now, Germany), I’ve had countless exciting opportunities to learn about the very real ways communities and entire nations are making the change from fossil fuels to renewable energy.
 Both Denmark and Germany have set the goal of going completely renewable by 2050 or sooner, and very few are saying it’s impossible.

 After the oil crises of the 1970s, Denmark started seriously considering its other energy options.
 Many people realized the massive potential for harnessing the wind, but there were many barriers.
 The technology was hardly developed, and the government was largely opposed to the idea.